JLuc/scribus-project-manager/README.md

 All have to be concatenated to create the whole book.
 All share some common properties like size of pages, styles or color profiles.

-## What does a  Scribus project manager ?
+## What does a Scribus project *manage* ?
 A Scribus project manager is a tool that help manage multiple scribus files that are parts of a same project.

 Particularly it helps
-* check scribus produced files and PDFs before sending them to the printer
+* check scribus produced files and PDFs before sending them to the printer.
-* edit SLAs so they conform to the project standard
+* edit SLAs so they conform to the project standard.
-* produce the concatenated PDF
+* produce the concatenated PDF.

 Some day, it could help to clean styles and share styles or objects accross files (compensate for scribus bugs with styles).

-## What is this repo
+## What is this repository

-This repo contains the scripts i use to create the quaterly Passerelle Eco magazine.
+This repo contains the scripts I use to create the quaterly [Passerelle Eco](http://www.passerelleco.info/) magazine.
 This magazine is made of 8 to 20 parts with same page size, sharing lots of common styles, some parts being very differents.
 Of course, the scripts can be used for other projects having differents characteristics.

 ### Main tools

-* slacheck : performs all possible checks and reports issues before sending PDF to printer.
-Optionnaly edit the SLA so it conforms to the defined standard
+* **slacheck** : performs all possible checks and reports issues before sending PDF to printer.
+Optionnaly edit the SLA so it conforms to the defined standard.
-* slacheckimages : checks that the used images are all stored in 'images' subfolder.
+* **slacheckimages** : checks that the used images are all stored in 'images' subfolder.
-* slacheckfonts : checks that all used fonts are either embeded or subseted
+* **slacheckfonts** : checks that all used fonts are either embeded or subseted.
-* makbook : call relevant tools on relevant files and create final PDF (no generic makbook is published yet, but an example makbook file is available)
+* **makbook** : call relevant tools on relevant files and create final PDF (no generic makbook is published yet, but an example makbook file is available).

 ### Lower level scripts
-* slacheckattr : checks the value of some xml attribute in the scribus file
+* **slacheckattr** : checks the value of some xml attribute in the scribus file.
-* slasetattr : set some XML attr in the SLA file to its correct value
+* **slasetattr** : set some XML attr in the SLA file to its correct value.
    - various backup are created : .sla.first.sla, .sla.last.sla and a hiden .filename.sla.tmp.bak
-* strtrim : basic string trim
+* **strtrim** : basic string trim.

 ### Environnement tools
 This project is primarily created and used on Ubuntu 14.04.

 It includes the following tools, that might depend on the OS :
-* sla_icon : adds specific icon on SLA file(s) for nautilus view
+* **sla_icon** : adds specific icon on SLA file(s) for nautilus view
-* clean_icon : removes user-added icon on file or folder
+* **clean_icon** : removes user-added icon on file or folder

 These scripts can be made callable via nautilus action's menus.

 ## Configuration data

-Configuration is : page sizes, bleeds, marks, color profiles, etc
+Configuration is : **page sizes**, **bleeds**, **marks**, **color profiles**, etc...

-As for now, the configuration values are set inside slacheck script file.
+As for now, the configuration values are set inside the **slacheck** script file.
-You have to edit this file so as to adapt the values to your project's standard.
+**You have to edit this file** so as to adapt the values to your project's standard.
 Doing this requires editing a correct SLA that fit your standards, and look for the values there so as to set them as the "standard" goal for your project.

 ## todo / could be done